-The New Hustle is a documentary that covers three of Australia’s fastest growing startups – Canva, SafetyCulture and Vinomofo, and as they scale from garage offices to millions of users and worldwide impact.
+The New Hustle is a documentary that covers three of Australia’s fastest growing startups – Canva, SafetyCulture and Vinomofo.
+This is as they scale from garage offices to millions of users and worldwide impact.
 This movie covers the journeys of the founders, struggles, and the real stories behind starting a business.
 You can watch the whole movie in the link at the end of the post.
 Here are some startup lessons to be learned:

 1. Startups are incredibly brutal.

 No one ever said yeah…starting a business is super easy.
 In fact, it’s the most brutal and hardest thing to ever accomplish.
 They say startups are like climbing the mount everest it’s never linear.
 There are days you have to take the back seat and there are days you just have to push through.